MetaMask/metamask-docs/docs/guide/ethereum-provider.md

   method: 'eth_sendTransaction',
   params: params,
   from: accounts[0], // Provide the user's account to use.
-}, function (err, result) {
+}, (err, result) => {
-  // A typical node-style, error-first callback.
+  if (err) {
+    // Handle the error
+  } else {
+    // This always returns a JSON RPC response object.
     // The result varies by method, per the JSON RPC API.
-  // For example, this method will return a transaction hash on success.
+    // For example, this method will return a transaction hash on success. const result = response.result
+  }
 })
 ```

-## Properties (New)
+## Properties

 Useful for knowing whether `window.ethereum` is MetaMask, but not much else.